boldingd/EclipsePhaseContent/Characters.md

 He is fairly left-leaning and quite transhumanist in general, and is strongly aligned with the Pragmatist block in Firewall's internal politics — though given his background and skillset, he is not widely believed to be actively involved in any particular pragmatist projects.

 While his track-record is very good and his feedback tends to be positive, it is noted that he can be somewhat eccentric and more than a bit *tetchy*.
-Care must be taken when he is placed on a team with either the particularly thin-skinned or the equally sharp.
+Care must be taken when he is placed on a team with either the particularly thin-skinned or the equally sharp-tongued.

 ### Plasmage